The Eastern American Grey Squirrel (Sciurus Carolinensis) above , now the U.K.'s most common Squirrel.

 Do Chipmunks like company in captivity?

 Pairs are best for Chipmunks or singly, colonies can work but you need lots of space such as an outdoor avairy and you need to be careful not to have too many males for the number of females.
 The recommended ratio is two females for every male in the aviary.
 Remember every female will get pregnant and they often have babies about the same time so sometimes you may have problems due to this and have to separate some of the mother's.
 Also you will have to split the babies from the parents by December the latest to avoid inbreeding next year as by January/February the babies wll reach maturaty.
+You cannot unfortunately keep a family of Chipmunks together as the babies will breed with their parents and each other so before you decide to breed you need to be prepared to find homes for the babies or else need extra aviaries to split the babies from the parents before maturity and also split the sisters from their brothers.
+Mum and daughters will usually get along if left as an all-girl group but dad is less likely to get on with his sons unless he and all the males are neutered.
+Some people have neutered all the males including dad so they could keep parents, sons and daughters together once mature but this will rarely work for long unless you have plenty of space for them all as Chipmunks don't tend to do well in large groups like some animals.
 I often find the parents will start bullying the babies or it can be the other way round as it nears winter.
-Any male babies will likely be very aggressive with each other by this time and Dad normally won't tolerate any sons by this time.
-Chipmunks do tend to become very territorial in autumn/winter this is due to them protecting their food caches, even if you put plenty of food out they don't know they will have enough food so they go into mad caching and fiercly guard those stores and will become nasty to any Chipmunk baby or adult they see as a threat to those stores.
+Any male babies will likely be very aggressive with each other by this time as once they are over 6 months old they are fast nearing maturity and Dad normally won't tolerate any sons by this time.
+Chipmunks do tend to become very territorial in autumn/winter anyway this is due to them protecting their food caches, even if you put plenty of food out they don't know they will have enough food so they go into mad caching and fiercely guard those stores and will become nasty to any Chipmunk baby or adult they see as a threat to those stores.
 Our worst incident ever was in October four years ago, we had a group with Bailey and three females.
 The females were all babies the youngest was four months old and the other two were seven months old, the young female was getting bullied so I removed the older females leaving the young female Amber with Bailey and gradually introduced Willow and Nutkin back in.
 Sadly one day we returned home from a short hoilday to discover Amber dying from horrific injuries.
 To this day I don't know what caused the I suspect the older females turned on her but its made me extra cautious when keeping Chipmunks together, Amber was a lovely sweet thing, she never caused any trouble she wasn't interested in fighting or being dominant and she was so young.
 I was so shocked that baby Chipmunks would attack like this.
 After the attack I split all the Chipmunks up leaving just Bailey in the aviary alone .Nutkin and Willow came indoors in separate cages.

 Sadly my incident is not alone there have been several cases of Chipmunks killing other Chipmunks and it is usually as winter nears.
 If there is any chasing, fighting and in particular injuries you must split the animals up as these incidents can lead to serious injuries and death.
 They often get worse the closer to winter .It is often a group that has got along well/very settled that this trouble starts in, most Chipmunks I find get along fine even enjoy each other's company during the spring/summer but come autumn/winter those previous friends do not often care much for each other and instead tolerate each other and get irrated by each other.
-Also large groups do not often work well in the cold months if you have a lot of Chipmunks together you may well get lots of problems.
-Weaned babies in particular are not often welcome after October.
+Also large groups do not often work well with Chipmunks especially in the cold months if you have a lot of Chipmunks together you may well get lots of problems.
+Weaned babies in particular are not often welcome after October unless they were born very late in the year.

 It seems they fight for many reasons, in Winter time it seems to be because they are pretecting the food as they get ready for a hard Winter.
 In Spring it can be females who are pregnant becoming vicious towards other females or the male as they want to protect their babies from possible harm.
 There seems to be dominance fighting which can happen any time of the year.
-In a pair or a colony of Chipmunks there is always one who in the alpha.
+In a pair or a colony of Chipmunks there is always one who is the alpha or top Dog.
 The alpha will try to keep his/her position by letting the others know that he/she is in charge.
+In male/female groups it is normally a female in charge.
 In some cases another one will try and challenge that position, maybe a younger Chipmunk and then you can get some vicious fighting.
 Really though i've found that some Chipmunks just don't like others and sometimes i can't see any reason why that could be.
 But once a Chipmunk has decided it doesn't like another one it is usually very diificult to change that and separation will probably be the result to protect the attacked Chipmunk.

 Introducing unrelated Chipmunks to each other should always be done carefully as Chipmunks can be very territorial and can fight to the death.
-It's best to introduce them to a new cage at the same time so they get used to a new territory together but if this is not possible then place the new Chipmunk in a smaller cage inside the other Chipmunk's cage and for two-three weeks up to a month let them get used to each other through the cage, (the Chipmunk in the main cage will climb on the small cage and touch noses with the Chipmunk inside) as long as there isn't any agression after a few weeks let the Chipmunk in the smaller cage out so they can meet for the first time.
+It's best to introduce them to a new cage at the same time so they get used to a new territory together but if this is not possible then place the new Chipmunk in a smaller cage inside the other Chipmunk's cage and for two-four weeks let them get used to each other through the cage, (the Chipmunk in the main cage will climb on the small cage and touch noses with the Chipmunk inside).
+During this period swap bedding and let each Chipmunk spend time in each other's cage without them both living together.
+As long as there isn't any agression after a few weeks let the Chipmunk in the smaller cage out so they can meet for the first time.
 Generally it will go ok but if they do fight then they may never get on.
 It will generally be easier with young animals under a year old.
 Not all Chipmunks will get on and neither of these methods may work for some individuals.
 If they do fight they must be separated as there could be serious injuries or one could even be killed.
 Using a water pistol may be a good idea to stop them fighting, I find most Chipmunks do not like getting wet.
 I have found some Agouti/Cinnamon Chipmunk's do not get on with White Chipmunk's and vise versa and males will not often tolerate another male unless they are brothers and there are no females around. .You have to be careful with mixing different colours together especially if one colour vastily out-numbers another you can sometimes find that the colour that has the most individuals will target the colour that has only one or few individuals.
 I have mixed colours in the past with no problems.
 There are no guarantees with Chipmunks!

 So it seems when mixing Chipmunks we must think carefully about who might fit in best with an existing Chipmunk or group and watch out for any warning signs .
 You shouldn't get more than one unless you have facilities to separate them if needed.